-The Company's claims provisions amount to a total of USD 58 million, which represents 14% of the total balance.
+The Company's claims provisions amount to a total of USD 136 million, which represents 34% of the total balance.

 Claims provisions are calculated as the present value of the payments, which the Company is expected to be liable to pay in connection with insurance events that have taken place on or before the balance sheet date exceeding amounts already paid in connection with these events.
-In addition, direct and indirect costs are included in connection with the settlement of claims.
+In addition, direct and indirect costs in connection with the settlement of claims are included in claims provisions.